Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 The cited studies summarize the patient's perspectives.
 Surveys of health care providers demonstrate similar findings and reasons.

-Responding to requests: Recommendations are based on principles of counseling and expert opinion.
+Recommendations are based on principles of counseling and expert opinion.
 Specific studies are not available.
 The first and most important consideration is for health care providers to maintain awareness of their personal reactions to requests or statements.
 It is imperative that the oncology clinician expresses a supportive and accepting attitude.
 Providers who are too uncomfortable to engage in a discussion need to explain to a patient the need for a referral to another provider for assistance.
 Other prudent advice includes the following:

 Family members are likely to experience loss at the death of their loved one.
 If left unattended, loss, grief, and bereavement can become complicated, leading to prolonged and significant distress for either family members or clinicians.
-Furthermore, clinicians are at risk for significant grief from the cumulative effects of many losses through the deaths of their patients.
+Furthermore, clinicians are at risk of experiencing significant grief from the cumulative effects of many losses through the deaths of their patients.
 Burnout has also been associated with unresolved grief in health care professionals.
 (Refer to the PDQ summary on Grief, Bereavement, and Coping With Loss for more information.)

 One study made an important conceptual distinction, explaining that while grief is healthy for oncologists, stress and burnout can be counterproductive.
 Other terms used to describe professional suffering are moral distress, emotional exhaustion, and depersonalization.
 Moral distress was measured in a descriptive pilot study involving 29 physicians and 196 nurses caring for dying patients in intensive care units.
 Both groups of professionals experienced moral distress related to pressure to continue aggressive treatment they considered futile.
 Nurses experienced more moral distress than did physicians, and perceived less collaboration than did their physician colleagues.